-Experience has shown that uncertainty in most analytical systems is proportional to concentration until a limiting value is reached at low concentration where the uncertainty remains constant even though concentration in the sample decreases.
+Experience has shown that uncertainty in most analytical systems is proportional to concentration down to a limiting value at low concentration where the uncertainty remains constant even though concentration in the sample decreases.
 Requirements for quality will therefore often consist of two sets of values, one given in concentration units (describing the limiting minimum uncertainty at low concentration) and one in percent (describing the proportional component of uncertainty at higher concentrations).

 Requirements for the limiting minimum uncertainty are often described as a proportion (or percentage) of the concentration of primary interest.
-The "concentration of primary interest" may for example be a water quality limit or a similar allowable concentration.
+The "concentration of primary interest" may, e.g., be a water quality limit or a similar allowable concentration.

-The requirement for quality may be given as requirement for measurement uncertainty, but it is common to give the requirements using quality characteristics that can be measured directly, for example by internal quality control.
+The requirement for quality may be given as a requirement for measurement uncertainty, but it is more common to give the requirements using quality characteristics that can be measured directly, for example by internal quality control.
 For internal quality control the quality characteristic needed is within-laboratory reproducibility, s{Rw} .
-The example below shows how to start with quality requirements and from that estimate the demand for within-laboratory reproducibility to be used in internal quality control.
+The example below shows how to start with quality requirements and from that estimate the demand for within-laboratory reproducibility control.